timkley/tim-kleyersburg.de/articles/gitlab-to-github/index.md

 ![Deployment works](deployment-works.png)

-To be fair: I learned a lot about CI pipelines in general in the last years, so maybe this comparison isn’t that fair.
+To be fair: I learned a lot about CI pipelines in general in the last years, so maybe this comparison isn't that fair.

 But this emphasises one main advantage of GitHub: the community and open source approach in general.

+### Downsides

+The whole concept of workflows, actions, steps is a little different than pipelines and jobs on GitLab.
+It's confusing at first to get the semantics right and I'm still searching for a way to trigger a step in a workflow manually after the first steps where successful.

+But: it gets easier with every project.
+After finishing the setup of my first Laravel project the transition of another project went smoothly.
+Much smoother than my second project on GitLab 😉.

+## Community and open source

+I mentioned the community aspect of GitHub a few times before.
+Having the privilege of browsing others people's code, learning from them and maybe even contribute to open source projects has become more important to me.

+It was around 2002 when I wrote my first piece of HTML.
+It took me this long to gain enough confidence in my skills to publicly build and show things I've done.
+And I think there is currently no better platform than GitHub to do exactly that.

+## Final words

+My hope is that my move to GitHub helps my motiviation of giving back after years of using open source for my own projects and that, as many others before me, I can provide some value, may it be through an article like this one or contributions to open source in general.